Wahidullah-Mudaser/pashtoCharacterDataset/README.md

 This work involves a Pashto character data-set of scanned handwritten images.
 This data may be freely accessed for use in scientific research.

-This study is a part of the "something something conference of 2020".
+This study is a part of the JSCI9 conference of 2020".